Lopseg/Jsdir/README.md

 # JsScrapper

-JsScraper is an Burp Suite extension that act as a midle betwen and js file and extractor.rb tool.
+JsScraper is an Burp Suite extension that act as a midle betwen an js file and extractor.rb tool.

 # Requirements